 Is art, not the daily practice of this state?
-We break away from our identity in an attempt to gain a new perspective of... something.
+We are finite and what we are in one moment is break away from our identity in an attempt on twho we are in the next.
+So, you take an to gain a new perspective of... something.
 An object always steps in to create that separation.